 As a contractor, salaries are calculated on a daily basis and are somewhat higher, on average, than the more permanent positions.
 If you wish to apply for a contractor position but want to know how it pays annually, then assuming you are going to take 20 days a year holiday, 8 Bank Holidays and not work weekends, your annual number of working days will be 233.
-By multiplying this number by the daily salaries that I found on Emolument, a salary comparison website, the grid below reflects the annual contract salary for the level of manager.
+If you then multiply this number by the daily contractual rate, you will have your annual salary.

 Whilst these figures are exciting, it must be remembered that you will probably have times when you are in between contracts and as well as that, contracts can end prematurely.

-Emolument states that a senior project manager can expect to earn the below average salaries should you wish to consider a travel opportunity and work overseas.
+A project manager can expect to earn the below average salaries should you wish to consider a travel opportunity and work overseas.
 The examples I have given include the average from entry level to senior level and I have based them on vacancies advertised on Totaljobs (09.09.2019).